Power of Attorney

 - Revoking or Amending: Understanding the process for revoking or amending the power of attorney if circumstances change.

-Use Cases for Power of Attorney
+Common Use Cases for Power of Attorney

 - Health Care and Medical Decisions: Authorizing an agent to make medical choices and access medical records on your behalf.